jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 ```

 A *Unity Test* is a [**Coroutine**](https://docs.unity3d.com/Manual/Coroutines.html).
-Usually Coroutines are use for Asynchronous processing.
+Usually Coroutines are used for make Asynchronous processing.
 For example, with a Coroutine, you can wait a frame (yield return null) or wait x seconds (yield return new WaitForSecondes(x)) before or during or after instructions.

-To realise an assertion with NUnit, you must use the Assert class, few example:
+To realise an assertion with NUnit, you must use the Assert class, few examples:
 ```cs
     Assert.IsNotNull(object);
     Assert.IsTrue(boolean);